-As teachers, you will know that parental engagement can have a very positive impact on the education of children.
-Yet with increasingly busy lifestyles, many are unable to attend all face-to-face updates.
+As teachers, you will know that parental engagement can have an invaluable impact on the education of children.
+Yet with our increasingly busy lifestyles, many are unable to attend as many face-to-face meetings as they would like.
 Letters sent home can go unread or even forgotten.
 Due to this, there have been creative ideas that have hit the headlines over the years with the overall aim of increasing parental engagement, including Greasley Beauvale primary school, which grades parents on their involvement with their children’s education.
-Although this is a controversial approach, we are sure you’ll agree, there can be significant benefits to keeping parents informed.
-Increasing parental engagement levels for both their children and the school.
-In this weeks blog, we’re looking at why parents involvement in the education of their children is so crucial.
+Although this is a controversial approach, there are significant benefits to increasing parental engagement for both child and school.
+In this weeks blog, we’re looking at why parental involvement in the education of their child is so crucial.
 We are also looking at how technology makes it more accessible.

 Helping with homework

-In comparison to 2014, recent studies reveal that only 11% of UK parents help their children with homework.
-In fact, homework can be the source of many arguments in the home.
-Thanks to the very commonly used question ‘Have you done your homework?’
-Informing parents of what the lesson plan for their children will be on a weekly basis can increase these figures.
-This drives encouragement and support, allowing for a more collaborative approach to homework.
-Helping with homework and sharing knowledge opens communication as well as strengthen relationships, and allows parents to understand their children’s capabilities.
+In comparison to 2014, recent studies reveal that only 11% of UK parents help their children with schoolwork at home.
+In fact, this is often the source of argument in the home, thanks to the commonly voiced question, ‘have you done your homework??’
+Informing parents of the their children’s lesson plan on a weekly basis can increase these figures.
+This drives encouragement and support, allowing for a more collaborative approach.
+Helping with homework and sharing knowledge opens communication as well as strengthening relationships and allowing parents to understand their children’s capabilities.

 Building school relationships

-Any good relationship requires effective communication in order to thrive, parent-teacher relationships are no different.
-Whether communications are transferred through letters, technology or even face-to-face, the more parents are informed about the school and how their children are progressing, The more likely they are to get involved in school activities, whether that’s volunteering as a chaperone for school trips, helping with any school fundraising, getting involved with the PTA or generally just getting stuck in wherever they’re needed This is because building the relationship increases trust, with 56% of primary school teachers stating that this was a crucial reason to encourage engagement.
+Any good relationship requires effective communication in order to thrive, with parent-teacher relationships no different.
+Whether communications are transferred through letters, technology or even face-to-face, the more parents are informed about the school and how their children are progressing, the more likely they are to get involved in school activities.
+Whether that’s volunteering as a chaperone for school trips, helping with school fundraising, getting involved with the PTA or just getting stuck in wherever they’re needed, building the relationship increases trust, with 56% of primary school teachers stating that this was a crucial reason to encourage engagement.

 Strengthening the support system